Devin Nunes Claims Trump “Never Met” With Papadopoulos, Despite a Photo of Them Meeting

-Republican Rep. Devin Nunes (R-Calif.) on Monday continued to fan the flames of controversy surrounding his misleading and error–riddled intelligence memo, all but ensuring that the document will continue to serve as a source of partisan outrage and distraction.
-The House Intelligence Committee chairman’s comments also underscored that he is either ignorant of or fully willing to ignore basic facts concerning the Trump-Russia investigation.
+Rep. Devin Nunes (R-Calif.) on Monday continued to fan the flames of controversy surrounding his misleading and error–riddled intelligence memo, all but ensuring that the document will continue to serve as a source of partisan outrage and distraction.
+The House Intelligence Committee chairman’s newest comments also underscored that he is either ignorant of or fully willing to ignore basic facts concerning the Trump-Russia investigation.

 Papadopoulos is shown meeting with the president during the 2016 campaign as part of Trump’s national security team, in a widely circulated photo posted by Trump himself on social media.